StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 }
 ```

-### 3. Configure target properties

-To ensure that your application has the necessary permissions for biometrics, follow the steps below to configure the target properties within your Xcode project:

-- Open your project settings in Xcode by selecting *PROJECT_NAME > TARGET_NAME > Info* tab.
-- You will need to add two entries to the `Custom iOS Target Properties` (so the `Info.plist` file) to provide descriptions for why your app requires these permissions:
-   - Add a key named `Privacy - Face ID Usage Description` and provide a string value that describes why your application needs access to Face ID.

-A similar description is required for Touch ID, but is passed at runtime.
-This description is defined as `ACCESS_GUARD_BIOMETRICS_REASON` in the strings file.
-Please make sure you update this string as needed.

-These entries are mandatory for apps that utilize biometrics.
-Failing to provide them will result in your app being unable to access these features.

 #### Biometric with Access Code Fallback

 The ``AccessGuardModule`` can also be configured with an access guard that uses biometrics, if the user has either Face ID or Touch ID enabled on their device (see [Face ID](https://support.apple.com/en-us/HT208109) or [Touch ID](https://support.apple.com/en-us/HT201371) for more information).
 This is shown in the example below.
 If biometrics are not available or fail, the user will be asked to enter their access code instead.